MAGNETISM-MSU/magnetic-lab-msu/README.md

 # magnetic-lab-msu
-This branch of git has beem made to share the group template and some tutorials for creating the visualization in our group.
+This branch of git has beem made up to share the group template and some visualization software tutorials for creating the high quality and high resolution images.